Netnod/FPGA_NTP_SERVER/README.md

   FPGA image to be able to lock onto the signals.
 Many GPS receivers output a 10MHz clock and/or PPS pulse which has too much jitter to be usable with the FPGA image.

+- The 10MHz signal should be a 1V RMS sine when driven into a 50Ohm load (the interface board has an internal 50Ohm termination) .
+The input on the interface board should be able to handle any symmetric signal at any offset (sine, 50% duty cycle square wave) as long as the peaks arne within +/-1V, but we have only tested with 1V RMS centered around 0.
+If your source has a DC offset you might want to add a DC block, and optionally an attenuator if the signal has too high voltage.

+- The PPS signal should be 1.5V to 5V into a 50Ohm load.
+The trigger level is set to 1V so anything above 1.2V ought to work.

 - The optical ethernet ports only support 10Gbit speed with a 10GBASE-SR, 10GBASE-LR or 10GBASE-ER transceiver.
 1Gbit or 100MBit